ucb-stat133/stat133-fall-2019/README.md

 ## 3. Intro to Data Technologies (cont'd): Data Frames

 - :card_index: __Dates__: Sep 04-11
-- :paperclip: __Topics__: Besides atomic data objects, we also need to talk about R data frames which provide a nice structure to handle tabular data.
+- :speech_balloon: __Topics__: Besides atomic data objects, we also need to talk about R data frames which provide a nice structure to handle tabular data.
 You will learn how to manipulate data frames from two approaches: 1) classic bracket notation, and 2) in a more modern and syntactic way following the _data plying_ framework provided by the package `"dplyr"`.
-- :file_folder: __Notes__:
+- :pencil: __Notes__:
     + Data Frames [part 1](slides/stat133-10-data-frames1.pdf)
     + Data Frames [part 2](slides/stat133-11-data-frames2.pdf)
     + ["dplyr" tutorial slides](slides/dplyr-wickham.pdf) (by Hadley Wickham)